First, Let’s go over a few fun facts:

 Hour 3: Fill in the blanks

-Your approach towards writing a blog post can be either of the following:
+Your approach to writing a blog post can be either of the following:

 - sit down and write the whole draft in a single sitting.